-1. Professional development opportunities for TK-12th grade teachers and support staff (including Teachers on Special Assignment) in various curricular areas and additional collaboration time.

-2. Support for technology access, skill development and integration.

-3. Various programs, interventions, and services to support instruction and student learning, including extended school day and school year opportunities.

-- 4. Additional college and career readiness and support. - 5.
+- 1. Professional development opportunities for TK-12th grade teachers and support staff (e.g. Teachers on Special Assignment) in various curricular areas and additional collaboration time. - 2.
+Support for technology access, skill development, and integration. - 3.
+Various programs, interventions, and services to support instruction and learning, including extended school day and school year opportunities. - 4.
+Additional college and career readiness and support. - 5.
 Additional staffing and structures to support English Learners. - 6.
 Efforts to develop and enhance parent engagement. - 7.
 Supports for student social emotional development. - 8.
 Supports to secure a highly qualified staff at all district sites.

-Based on the review of performance on the state dashboard indicators and local performance indicators, PSUSD demonstrates a need for additional supplemental supports and services for students.
-Federal funds are used to supplement and enhance actions and services funded with state funds designed to close the achievement gap and support all students in meeting challenging state academic standards.
+Based on the review of performance on the state dashboard indicators and local performance indicators, PSUSD demonstrates an on-going need for additional supplemental supports and services for students.
+Federal funds are used to supplement actions and services funded with state funds designed to close the achievement gap and support all students in meeting challenging state academic standards.

-Various activities, programs, professional development and supports for students and parents will be provided with Title I, Title II, and Title IV funds in the form of supplemental activities and services.
-The following strategies are supplementing primary initiatives throughout the district using federal funding.
+Various activities, programs, professional development and supports for students and parents will continue to be provided with Title II, Title III, and Title IV funds in the form of supplemental activities and services.
+Federal funding allows for the following strategies to supplement primary initiatives throughout the district.

-1. Staff professional development aligned with standards-based instructional materials and evidence-based instructional strategies that effectively target the needs of all students.
-This will include support for Professional Learning Communities development, additional Teachers on Special Assignment, outside consultants to provide systematic and systemic professional development, and conference attendance for administrators, teachers, and support staff.

-2. School sites will be provided with training, supplemental materials and supplies, and additional staffing support to effectively implement interventions and programs targeting student needs.
-This includes but is not limited to intervention staffing, access to intervention programs via technology, and additional intervention opportunities during the school day and through extended school day and/or school year opportunities.

-3. Increased parent engagement opportunities, including parent trainings and support regarding school programs, curriculum, and instruction and parenting strategies.

-4. Increased access to technology to assist with student access to core and supplemental curriculum.
-This includes additional professional development focused on the effective integration of technology into instruction.

-5. Provide additional supports to identified low-performing priority schools.
-Supports include but are not limited to personnel support to assist with intervention programs, professional development for teachers and support staff, additional collaboration time, outside consultants and additional supports coordinated within the Education Services department.
+- 1. Staff professional development aligned with standards-based instructional materials and evidence-based instructional strategies that effectively target the needs of students.
+This includes support for Professional Learning Communities development, additional Teachers on Special Assignment, outside consultants to provide systematic and systemic professional development, and conferences for on-going professional learning for administrators, teachers, and support staff. - 2.
+School sites are provided training, supplemental materials and supplies, and additional staffing support to effectively implement interventions and programs targeting student needs.
+This includes but is not limited to intervention staffing, access to intervention programs via technology, and additional intervention opportunities during the school day and through extended school day and/or school year opportunities. - 3.
+Increased parent engagement opportunities, including parent trainings and support regarding school programs, curriculum, and instruction and parenting strategies. - 4.
+Increased access to technology to assist with student access to core and supplemental curriculum.
+This includes additional professional development focused on the effective integration of technology into instruction. - 5.
+Provide additional supports to identified low-performing priority schools, including schools designated with accountability statuses through the current California System of Support (e.g. CSI, ATSI, TSI).
+Supports include but are not limited to personnel support to assist with intervention programs, professional development for teachers and support staff, additional collaboration time, expert consultants, and additional supports coordinated within the Education Services department.

-6. College and career enrichment opportunities to ensure all students have access to post-secondary education opportunities.

-7. District supplemental staffing to support district initiatives at the site level.

-8. Assessment systems to provide staff with disaggregated data and the ability to analyze individual student performance on standards-based assessments to better identify effective strategies and interventions.

-9. Additional social emotional supports including counselor support, mental health support, SEL program development and related professional development.

-10. Support for the recruitment and retention of staff, including new teacher development, as well as support for leadership development.

-11. Additional supplemental supports to English Learners including extended school year and school day opportunities, various materials and supplies and targeted interventions within the school day.
+- 6. College and career enrichment opportunities to ensure all students have access to post-secondary education opportunities. - 7.
+District supplemental staffing to support district initiatives at the site level. - 8.
+Assessment systems providing staff with disaggregated student performance data and the ability to analyze individual student performance on standards-based assessments to identify effective strategies and interventions. - 9.
+Additional social emotional supports including counselor support, mental health support, SEL program development, and related professional development. - 10.
+Support for the recruitment and retention of staff, including new teacher development and leadership development. - 11.
+Additional supplemental supports to English Learners including extended school year and school day opportunities, various supplemental learning materials and supplies, and targeted interventions within the school day.